-3.5 Contribution of using Macarons to take
+3.4 Contribution of using Macarons to take dependencies between variants into account

 Here, we investigate the effect of Macarons (and avoiding redundancy between the variants) on the characteristics of the selected subsets.
 First, we compare Macarons with the baseline method (which does not take dependencies into account) in terms of phenotype prediction performance.
-For this purpose, we benchmark the methods on three datasets (AT, and two larger datasets: rice700k, and human height) and two phenotype association scores: (i) SKAT as done in previous sections and as an alternative measure (ii) absolute Pearson correlation which is denoted as Rho ( $\rho$ ).
-For this analysis, we predict the phenotype using ridge regression on k = 1000selected SNPs and report the performance using $R^2$ .
-For Macarons, we consider two D parameter values: (i) D = 20 kbps as previously done and (ii) $D = 10^6$ bp which is approximately the maximum D values before Macarons becomes a bottleneck in terms of runtime (according to our analysis on AT data, Fig. 1).
+For this purpose, we benchmark the methods on three datasets (AT, and two larger datasets: rice700k, and human height) and two phenotype association scores: (i) SKAT as done in previous sections, and as an alternative measure (ii) absolute Pearson correlation which is denoted as Rho (ρ).
+For this analysis, we predict the phenotype using ridge regression on k = 1000 selected SNPs and report the performance using R^2 .
+For Macarons, we consider two D parameter values : (i) D = 20 kilo base pairs as previously done, and (ii) $D = 10^6$ bp which is approximately the maximum D values before Macarons becomes a bottleneck in terms of runtime (according to our analysis on AT data, Figure 1).